axibase/arduino/dataTransmission/README.md

 [Download](http://axibase.com/products/axibase-time-series-database/download-atsd/) and install [ATSD](http://axibase.com/products/axibase-time-series-database/).

-To send data using MQTT, you need to install the [mosquitto](http://mosquitto.org/) MQTT-broker and MQTT-clients.
+*To send data using MQTT, you need to install the [mosquitto](http://mosquitto.org/) MQTT-broker and MQTT-clients.
-The following commands will install mosquitto-broker and mosquitto-clients to your server:
+The following commands will install mosquitto-broker and mosquitto-client on your server:
 ```
 sudo apt-get update
 sudo apt-get install mosquitto mosquitto-clients
 ```
-To start data transmission from mosquitto, run `start_mqtt.sh` script, which is a part of current project:
+To start data transmission from mosquitto, run `start_mqtt.sh` script, which is a part of the project:
 ```
 axibaseArduinoProject/dataTransmission/start_mqtt.sh &
 ```
-This script will start mosquitto-broker and start to send data to ATSD.
+This script will start mosquitto-broker and will start sending data to ATSD.
 We expect that mqtt-broker, mqtt-clients and ATSD are running on one server.
-In other way you should modify `start_mqtt.sh` script and set right value of `atsdServer` and `mqttServer`:
+Otherwise you need to modify `start_mqtt.sh` script and set right value of `atsdServer` and `mqttServer`:
 ```
 atsdServer="localhost"
 mqttServer="localhost"